 In B2B + AI, engagement is the leading indicator.
 ARR is the trailing confirmation.

-Why This Wasn’t True in Old B2B
+Why This Wasn’t True in So Much of Pre-AI B2B

-In traditional B2B, you could be a dead product for two years before anyone noticed.
 You sold an annual contract, sometimes multi-year.
 The buyer was a VP.
-The user was an analyst three layers down.
+The user could be an analyst three layers down.
 As long as your champion still had a job and the renewal got auto-renewed in procurement, you were “retained.”

 Engagement didn’t really matter to the math.
 You could have a customer with 4% DAU/MAU paying you $200K a year and your CS dashboard would mark them green.
 That worked because there was nothing better.
 The switching cost of ripping out an enterprise system was higher than the cost of barely using it.

-AI changed all three legs of that.
+AI is changing all three legs of that.

 Buyers finally started measuring it.
-The Redpoint CIO survey showed 54% of CIOs are consolidating vendors and 45% of all new AI budget is being stolen from existing line items.
+A recent Redpoint CIO survey showed 54% of CIOs are consolidating vendors and 45% of all new AI budget is being stolen from existing line items.
 The first thing CIOs cut is low-engagement tools.
 They pull up a dashboard, sort by DAU per seat, and the bottom of that list is the kill list.

 Low engagement used to be a CS problem.
 Now it’s an existential one.